Grammar

 • Tall but thin.

-Joining Items In a List:
+3. Joining Items in a List

 Coordinating conjunctions can link items in a series or list.